 - In a large mixing bowl, add the cubed potatoes, veggies, dressing, and mix until combined.

 - Serve as is, or store in the refrigerator for an hour or so before serving.
 Garnish with paprika, chives, parsley, dill or even radishes.

-Make Ahead: This potato salad can easily be made a day ahead and stored in the refrigerator, in an airtight container, until ready to use.
+Make Ahead: This can easily be made a day in advance and stored in the refrigerator in an airtight container until ready to use.
 Any leftovers will last for up to 5 days stored in the fridge.

 I hope you LOVE this easy, classic vegan potato salad!
 It’s